CRA Mileage Reimbursement Guide

 Calculate the business use percentage of your vehicle

 Knowing the portion of your vehicle's business use will help you determine how much you can claim in CRA mileage.

 Let's say you've driven ten personal trips, each of which was 20 km.
 That totals 200 personal km (10*20 = 200).

 You've also driven three work journeys totalling 200 business kilometres throughout the same period.

 Divide your business kilometres by the total number of kilometres driven to determine your business use.
 In our example, you've used your car for business 50% of the time (200/400 = 0.5).

 Calculating your total deduction from there is simple: Multiply your vehicle-related expenses by the share of business kilometres.
-For example, if you had $500 of expenses, multiply that by the share of business kilometres (0.5) – your CRA mileage deduction is $250.
+For example, if you had $500 in expenses, multiply that by the share of business kilometres (0.5) – you can deduct $250 for your mileage.

 CRA mileage records